Investigators: Texas couple defrauded Army out of millions | Federal News Network

 During the search of the couple’s Killeen home, investigators seized documents, computer hard drives, cellphones and more than 100 designer items such as purses, jewelry and clothing, mostly from Chanel, according to a handwritten list of what was collected.
 It also lists 23 cars, trucks, SUVs and other vehicles, and a box containing 64 license plates from “various states.”
 The affidavit, which was filed in court before the raid and unsealed last week, suggests that investigators felt that they had to move quickly.

-On March 24, investigators say they watched the couple load vehicles onto trailers and a flatbed truck.
-They were driven to the parking lot of used car company in Austin. ___
+On March 24, investigators said they watched the couple load vehicles onto trailers and a flatbed truck.
+They were driven to the parking lot of used car company in Austin.

 Associated Press writer James LaPorta in Delray Beach, Florida, and researcher Randy Herschaft in New York contributed to this report.